bluestatedigital/oscilloscope/README.md

 We're using code from Hystrix itself (namely the dashboard UI assets to actually draw the command/thread pool metrics and graphs) but potentially other stuff.
 We/I have every intent to license things properly, but we may be missing the correct licensing at times.
 Please do not hesitate to file an issue if there's a licensing problem.
 Open source code is a godsend, but we all want to make sure code is being used rightfully and legally.

 You can reach out specifically to __toby@bluestatedigital.com__ about any licensing issues.

+Other than that, all of the code that *is* ours uses the Apache License.
+Take it, fork it, switch - upgrade it.
+Go nuts.
+This land is my land, this land is your land, etc etc.